middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <param ve-iframe
        src="https://gallica.bnf.fr/ark:/12148/bpt6k84824s/f1.image.mini">

-## 9 An unsigned letter, potentially to Master Treasurer, MT/3/MEM/24, 1667/8
+## 9 <emp> An unsigned letter, potentially to Master Treasurer, MT/3/MEM/24, 1667/8 </emp>
 This copy of an anonymous letter addressed to Sir Geoffrey Palmer, ‘Mr Att[orney] Generall’ is dated 3 January 1668 by the modern Gregorian calendar, which starts each new year on 1 January, not 25 March as in the pre-1752 Julian calendar.
 So it was written just 14 months after the September 1666 Great Fire of London, which destroyed most of the medieval city, spreading almost to the Temple Church.
 This disaster was seen by many contemporaries, including the letter’s author, as God’s punishment for the sins of the nation in general and Londoners in particular.
 <br><br>
 While the Church of England had returned with Charles II in 1660, puritans (radical protestants) were still thick on the ground, not least in London.
 Disapproving of the habitual student gaming with cards and dice over the twelve days of Christmas in the halls of the Inns of Court, they regarded mixed dancing on Saturday night and into Sunday morning with real horror.
 This profanation of the Lord’s Day clearly required — if not the dire retribution meted out by Phineas in the Old Testament (Numbers, 25.7-11) — at very least a file of soldiers to bar revellers from the Middle Temple Hall.
 <br><br>
 Wilfrid Prest wrote the caption above, and produced this transcript of the letter:
 <br><br>
-Worthy Sir
+<emp>Worthy Sir
 Its matter of much greif to good men and in itselfe a shame that such gameing is permitted in the Temples and danceing on the Lords day at nights what cann the consequences hereof be but further Judgment from God upon this poore shattered Cittie & perplexed Nation and debauching of youth, Oh who would have thought that the late Judgment of fire spared these 2 Halls & Societyes for this end? is this our requitall of God: dear Sir consider it, you are a greate parte of this Society of the Middle Temple, your authority will reach far, you have a great esteeme in the hearts of most, (I speake my owne heart, ye Lord Almighty knowes it) and ‘tis your due, who knowes but if yow would use your endeavour to suppreses this wickednesse you may prevaile and procure a blessing O stand up as Phineas did, and stay gods hand, his rod is still over us, shall none be found to appeare for God in such a day as this? are all our deliverances & mercys forgotten allready?
 God forbid, pray Sir concerne your selfe at this time in this matter if it be too much for yow at this time to stop ye gameing yet prevent if possible further danceing on the Lords dayes at nights doe your utmost, set some soldiers at the Hall dores if nothing else will doe, tis better you displease the Students, then that God be displeased & dishonored as he is by it every moment, deare Sir remember there is a day of account hastening on apace & what can you and your Brethren the Benchers of these Societies say and how can you and they answeare God then & your consciences in the meane time, that will stand still and see such wicked and ungodly doeinges in your howses as now there are?
 Consider it I beseech you, and the Lord give you that courage & that zeale for god as may make you successfull herein to his glory & your own comfort.
 <br><br>
 Jan.
 3. 67.
-Your servant
+Your servant </emp>

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/2cd8c8e4-2416-45cb-a7c7-566ecc117305">

 ## 10 Literary Culture at the Early Modern Inns of Court
 “Many early modern poets and playwrights were also members of the Inns of Court, and these authors shaped the development of key genres of the English Renaissance, especially lyric poetry, dramatic tragedy, satire, and masque”.
 The Inns’ geographical placement between Westminster and the City meant that Innsmen were well-placed to take advantage of London’s literary pastimes, as spectators and participants.
-“Poetry, translation, and performance were recreation pastimes [and] these activities also defined and elevated the status of” Innsmen as active participants in England’s legal world. – Jessica Winston, Lawyers at play
+“Poetry, translation, and performance were recreation pastimes [and] these activities also defined and elevated the status of” Innsmen as active participants in England’s legal world. – Jessica Winston, <cite>Lawyers at play</cite>
 <br><br>
 Perhaps one of the most famous examples of their participation in literary culture is the 1634 ‘Triumph of Peace’ masque.
 It was performed by members of all four Inns for Charles I at Banqueting House in Whitehall.
 The masque was written by James Shirley (1596-1666, Gray’s Inn) and staged by Inigo Jones (1573-1652, Middle Temple).
 William Prynne (1600-1669, Lincoln’s Inn) famously attacked Queen Henrietta Maria’s participation in the masque and was rewarded by being sentenced to have his ears chopped off.

 <param ve-image
        url="https://digitalcollections.folger.edu/cantaloupe/iiif/2/https%3A%2F%2Fdigitalcollections.folger.edu%2F_flysystem%2Ffedora%2F2023-09%2F007547.tif/full/full/0/default.jpg"
-       label="Manuscript of the ‘manner of the progression of the masque,The triumph of peace, 1634’.
+       label="Manuscript of the ‘manner of the progression of the masque, <cite>The triumph of peace</cite>, 1634’.
 Folger Shakespeare." license="CC0 BY 1.0">

 <param ve-image